ytang913/React-To-Do/README.md

 This project is a To Do List where users can add and delete tasks

 # Documentation
 This project was built using React.JS

+Backend using JSON server

+Frontend is React

+React Props and Hooks.